bieber/drones/readme.md

 * p - Pointer register, used for dynamic memory loading operations.
 * i - Index register, used for indexed addressing.

+### Buses

+Buses are the VM's means of communication with the outside world.
+They're a set of 16-bit words which can be directly accessed by the code running the VM.
+From inside the VM you can write and read them with the wb and rb instructions.
+From outside the VM, you can directly access the Buses member of the VM struct, which is a slice of uint16.

 ### Operation

 The initial state of the machine puts sp and bp at the highest address